-If you have a franchise, can you get funding for it with an SBA 7(a) loan ?
-The answer is yes; in fact, about 10% of all SBA loans go to franchises.
-Despite that, not all franchises are available for funding through the SBA.
+If you have a franchise, you can get funding for it with an SBA 7(a) loan.
+Roughly 10% of all SBA loans go to franchises.
+Be careful, however, as not all franchises are eligible for SBA funding.

 Can You Use a Gift as a Down Payment on an SBA 7(a) Loan?